This post will go over some basic legal concepts that you need to know about doctor-patient confidentiality.

 If you walk into a doctor’s office and get a physical examination, a doctor-patient relationship exists, and all communications are confidential.
 However, if you are talking to a doctor at a party and you ask for his or her opinion about a medical issue, there would not be a doctor-patient relationship and no confidentiality applies.

 Once a doctor-patient relationship arises, the doctor’s duty of confidentiality applies to any communications, records, opinions, or knowledge related to that relationship.
-This means that confidentiality not only applies to things you might tell your doctor, but it also covers any conclusions, theories, or opinions that your doctor might form in connection with your medical treatment.
+This means that confidentiality not only applies to things you might tell your doctor but also covers any conclusions, theories, or opinions that your doctor might form in connection with your medical treatment.

 The confidentiality of patient communications is not limited to conversations between patient and doctor.
 Confidentiality covers any statements or communications between a patient and other professional staff at the doctor’s office.
 Your medical records (e.g., medical history, doctor’s notes, diagnostics testing, lab reports, and the like) are also expressly covered by doctor-patient confidentiality.

 Confidential information and records include:

-- Any patient treatment-related information (including names) related to appointments, exams, assessments, medical procedures, referrals, diagnosis, or treatment options discussed with the patient
+- Any patient treatment-related information (including names) related to appointments, exams, assessments, medical procedures, referrals, diagnoses, or treatment options discussed with the patient

 - Doctor’s conclusions, opinions, or assessments related to patient

 - Medical records of any type, including medical history, lab tests, x-rays, and other diagnostic imaging studies

-- Any communications between the patient and doctor or members of the doctor’s office staff.
+- Any communications between the patient and doctor or the doctor’s office staff members.

 What Constitutes a Breach of Doctor-Patient Confidentiality?